How to Make a Showstopping Pancake Charcuterie Board

 Anyone can set out a stack of pancakes, but here's how to go one step farther and create an eye-catching, Insta-worthy pancake charcuterie board with all the extras.

 There's something about filling up a board with an eye-catching bounty of delicious food that takes the experience of eating to a whole other level.
-And pancake boards are no exception.
-We've gathered everything you'll need to create a pancake board — from toppings and sides to how-to tips — so you can make a board that will have guests torn between adoring it and devouring it.
+And pancake charcuterie boards are no exception.
+We've gathered everything you'll need to create a pancake board — from toppings and sides to how-to tips — so you can make a board that will have everyone torn between adoring it and devouring it.
 That's the sweet spot.

 Finding the Perfect Board